chriskpeterson/vuepress2/docs/projects.md

 ### Create Task-Based Voice Documentation

-Initiated a project to take the concept and reference-based administrator guides for voice and convert them to task-based guides.
+Initiated a project to take concept and reference topic-based administrator guides and convert them to task-based guides.
 This included creating a task template for this new type of task for our audience.

 ### API Documentation